maxloopinmok/weekly-report/10 - 2025 Monday July 7 to Sunday July 13.md

 - 12.15pm to 1.45pm lunch outside, return home, bath.
 - 1.50pm to 5.50pm work.
 - 5.50pm to 8.30pm dinner outside, return home, bath, settle calls and emails due to DBS and POEMS and MPS matters.
 - 8.30pm I sorted my Yahoo emails.
-I briefly read parts of today Monday's Straits Times, Business Times, and The Edge, and compiled them.
+I briefly read parts of today Wednesday's Straits Times, Business Times, and The Edge, and compiled them.
     - 9.20pm to 10.30pm I briefly watched parts of today's news on CNA and Channel 5.
 - 12.45am eat supper, sleep.